bharath9856/Cypress-Demo/README.md

 # To open allure report
  In terminal

  1. npm test // to execute
  2. allure serve // to open allure reports

+Note:  // Generate access token from https://gorest.co.in/consumer/login and add the same to cypress.env.json